 Although I landed a few small gigs, I wasted so many connects from it (probably more than 100).
 I thought it was efficient since all I had to do was copy and paste my proposal from one job post to another.

 It was only later on that I learned that personalized cover letters do 10x better than canned proposals, even if it takes a bit of time on my part.
-It was super effective especially when I moved on from being a virtual assistant into a freelance writer.
+It was super effective especially when I got into a freelance writing.

-I wrote an Upwork proposal cover letter guide that discusses this subject in more depth. ✍
+Further reading: I wrote an Upwork proposal cover letter guide that discusses this subject in more depth.
+Check it to learn more about writing proposals that will get you the job.

 But in summary, you have to: